Corporate taxation guide

 When you operate a business in Ontario, you are responsible for charging, collecting and remitting the appropriate taxes.
 Your business type, location and legal structure will determine which taxes will apply to your business, and what you will need to submit.
 This guide will give you an overview of the different taxes that may affect an incorporated business and provide you with information on tools, programs and services that can help you meet your business tax obligations.

 To learn more about business taxes in general, including those that may apply to sole proprietorships and partnerships, you can read our taxation guide.

 All corporations that are based in Canada must file a corporation income tax (T2) return every tax year even if there are no taxes payable.
 You must file a corporate tax return even if you are a:

 - Inactive corporation

-You have to file a return for a non-resident corporation if, at any time in the tax year, your corporation:
+You have to file a return for your corporation based outside of Canada if, at any time in the tax year, your corporation: